 2. Conversion rate

 This is the percentage of the leads generated, who actually go on to buy from your business.
 For example, if 10 people responded to your advertisement, 3 of them bought from you and 7 did not, your conversion rate would be 30%.
-You may have invested hundreds, if not thousands of pounds in getting people interested in your product or service, and not then converting them into customers is a waste of that investment.
+You may have invested hundreds, if not thousands of pounds in getting people interested in your product or service, so not then converting them into customers is a waste of that investment.
 Increasing the conversion rate is a potential goldmine in every business, and it is something that is totally within your control.
 This area should be one of the first that you work on.

 Top tips to improve your conversion rate are: